coreh-deprecated/webd/README.md

 | Function                           | Meaning
 |:-----------------------------------|:--------------------------------------------
-| `webd.stringify(obj, indent)`      | Generate a WebD representation of the object in string format
-|                                    | Optionally indenting it with the character provided.
+| `webd.stringify(obj, indent)`      | Generate a WebD representation of the object in string format, optionally indenting it with the character provided.
 | `webd.parse(str)`                  | Parse this WebD representation in string format and return the result.

 It also provides functions to simply encode and decode objects to and